angr/angr-doc/simuvex.md

 # Semantic Meaning

-A unified syntactic meaning is great, but most analyses require an understanding of what the code is *doing* (semantic meaning), not just what the code *is* (syntactic meaning).
+Most analyses require an understanding of what the code is *doing* (semantic meaning), not just what the code *is* (syntactic meaning).
 For this, we developed a module called SimuVEX (https://git.seclab.cs.ucsb.edu/gitlab/angr/simuvex).
 SimuVEX provides a semantic understanding of what a given piece of VEX code does on a given machine state.

 In a nutshell, SimuVEX is a VEX emulator.
-Given an initial machine state and a VEX IR block, SimuVEX provides a resulting machine state (or, in the case of condition jumps, *several* resulting machine states).
+Given a machine state and a VEX IR block, SimuVEX provides a resulting machine state (or, in the case of condition jumps, *several* resulting machine states).

 ## Machine State - memory, registers, and so on